markziemann/dee2/README.md

 DEE2 currently supports analysis of several major species including A. thaliana , C. elegans, D. melanogaster, D. rerio, E. coli, H. sapiens, M. musculus, R. norvegicus and S. cerevisiae.
 The DEE2 pipeline downloads data from SRA and processes it, providing tabulated data that can be used in downstream statistical analysis.

+## How can I access the processed data?
 The processed data is available at http://dee2.io but keep in mind that processing is not yet complete.

+## Pipeline key features
 Here are some of the key features:
  * Intelligent adapter detection and clipping
  * Clipping of non-reference 5' bases (eg UMIs)